plus-and-other-arithmetic-operations/R34-MFD/README.md

 > The script doesn't work for me!

--Lua scriptable displays were added in CSP 1.76.
+- Lua scriptable displays were added in CSP 1.76.
 You need this version for it to work.
 This is explicit in the video's description.

 > I can't switch modes!